Feature (computer vision): Feature vectors and feature spaces

 In some applications, it is not sufficient to extract only one type of feature to obtain the relevant information from the image data.
-Instead two or more different features are extracted, resulting in two or more feature descriptors at each image point.
+Instead, two or more different features are extracted, resulting in two or more feature descriptors at each image point.
 A common practice is to organize the information provided by all these descriptors as the elements of one single vector, commonly referred to as a feature vector.
 The set of all possible feature vectors constitutes a feature space.

 A common example of feature vectors appears when each image point is to be classified as belonging to a specific class.
 Assuming that each image point has a corresponding feature vector based on a suitable set of features, meaning that each class is well separated in the corresponding feature space, the classification of each image point can be done using standard classification method.

 Another and related example occurs when neural network-based processing is applied to images.
 The input data fed to the neural network is often given in terms of a feature vector from each image point, where the vector is constructed from several different features extracted from the image data.
 During a learning phase, the network can itself find which combinations of different features are useful for solving the problem at hand.

 Types

 Edges

 Edges are points where there is a boundary (or an edge) between two image regions.
 In general, an edge can be of almost arbitrary shape, and may include junctions.
-In practice, edges are usually defined as sets of points in the image which have a strong gradient magnitude.
+In practice, edges are usually defined as sets of points in the image that have a strong gradient magnitude.
 Furthermore, some common algorithms will then chain high gradient points together to form a more complete description of an edge.
 These algorithms usually place some constraints on the properties of an edge, such as shape, smoothness, and gradient value.

 Locally, edges have a one-dimensional structure.

-Corners / interest points
+Corners/interest points

-The terms corners and interest points are used somewhat interchangeably and refer to point-like features in an image, which have a local two dimensional structure.
-The name "Corner" arose since early algorithms first performed edge detection, and then analysed the edges to find rapid changes in direction (corners).
+The terms corners and interest points are used somewhat interchangeably and refer to point-like features in an image, which have a local two-dimensional structure.
+The name "Corner" arose since early algorithms first performed edge detection, and then analyzed the edges to find rapid changes in direction (corners).
 These algorithms were then developed so that explicit edge detection was no longer required, for instance by looking for high levels of curvature in the image gradient.
-It was then noticed that the so-called corners were also being detected on parts of the image which were not corners in the traditional sense (for instance a small bright spot on a dark background may be detected).
+It was then noticed that the so-called corners were also being detected on parts of the image that were not corners in the traditional sense (for instance a small bright spot on a dark background may be detected).
 These points are frequently known as interest points, but the term "corner" is used by tradition.